Congo approves clinical trials for Ebola treatments

 The four treatments are mAb114, which was developed by the U.S. government; ZMapp, an intravenous treatment made by Mapp Biopharmaceutical; Remdesivir, made by Gilead Sciences; and Regeneron’s REGN-EB3.

 As of last weekend, 151 patients had received one of the four drugs.
-Of those, 76 had recovered, 44 had died and 31 were still hospitalised — a mortality rate of 37%.
+Of those, 76 had recovered, 44 had died and 31 were still hospitalized — a mortality rate of 37 percent.

-By contrast, among those who had not received treatment, the mortality rate was close to 80%.
+By contrast, among those who had not received treatment, the mortality rate was close to 80 percent.

 The ministry said that the data from the current outbreak would probably not be sufficient to make definitive conclusions about the effectiveness of the treatments and that the trials could continue during future outbreaks.